Trithereon/Trithereon/README.md

 # Hi, 👋 I’m Eliott Bourassa

-<p>I am interested in building and maintaining websites and web apps for business</p>
+<p>I'm interested in building and maintaining websites and web apps for business</p>
 <p>Learning full-stack web development the right way, with a strong focus on fundamentals and projects</p>

 ---